thatjames/gatekeeper-go/README.md

 # GateKeeper

-GateKeeper is a configurable DHCP server written in Go
+GateKeeper is a configurable hobbyist DHCP server written in Go.

+It is **not** intended for production use, but it powers my home network just fine!

 ## Installation